bklaric1/soc_fgpa_docs/content/2_research.typ

 The scientific research was done using Google Scholar, IEEE Xplore and Research Gate for the papers regarding the same ground subject.

 The use of LLM should also be mentioned.
 I used the Perplexity AI search engine with Claude 3.5 Sonnet as the underlying LLM to find more sources in form of internet sites or papers.
 A website with the name “LanguageTool” was used for review of the written text.
-All text is written by me, the website was used for correction of different types errors, like type and grammatical errors.
-The feature of paraphrasing was used if I have found myself having a few sentences with the same structure, for example starting four sentences after one another using "The FPGAs ...".
+All text is written by me, in meaning that none was AI generated.
+The website was used for correction of different types errors, like type and grammatical errors.
+The feature of paraphrasing was used if I have found myself having a few sentences with the same structure, for example starting a couple of sentences after one another using "The FPGAs ...".

 The source code, as well as the latest releases of the documentation, can be found in the following #link("https://github.com/bklaric1/soc_fgpa_docs")[GitHub] repository.